Why Do Cats Knead?

 Cats making biscuits are pretty darn cute, but let’s admit it — those little claws hurt when they dig into your lap over and over again.
 Kneading can take a toll on your furniture over time, too.
 You shouldn’t punish your cat for kneading, since it’s a happy and comfortable action for them, but there are ways to encourage appropriate kneading behaviors.

 If your lap is what needs saving, the blanket trick can help there too.
 Simply place a thick blanket or towel over your lap to create a barrier between you and your cat’s claws.
 Spraying it with pheromones can help in this case as well.
-If it’s too hot for a blanket, you can try distracting your cat with toys to stop him from kneading or gently coax him into a laying position to make him stop.
+If it’s too hot for a blanket, you can try distracting your cat with toys to stop them from kneading or gently coax them into a laying position to make them stop.

-Another great way to distract your cat from kneading, or to reward him for kneading on appropriate surfaces, is to give him a treat.
+Another great way to distract your cat from kneading, or to reward them for kneading on appropriate surfaces, is to give them a treat.
 Treating will help solidify your training and create a special moment that you both can enjoy.
-Meow Mix® brand has a ton of options your cat is sure to ask for by name:
+Try Meow Mix Irresistibles® cat treats: they’re irresistibly soft and made with real chicken or salmon.

-Kneading is just one of many ways that cats show their love and affection for us – and treats are one of the many ways we show ours.
-Give your cat the treats he “kneads” in his life.
+Kneading is just one of many ways that cats show their love and affection for us — and treats are one of the many ways we show ours.
+Find their favorites online or in a store near you.